 Nikon Z6: Best all-rounder for mirrorless

-Though superseded a while ago by the superior Nikon Z6 II, the Z6 - one half of the first two mirrorless cameras Nikon ever produced, is still one heck of a camera and brilliant in low light.
-For our money, we think the Z6 is actually better for astrophotographers than its big brother the Z7 due to the lower resolution.
-A lower resolution on the same full-frame camera means there’s less image noise to detract from the final shot - something that plagues astrophotographs the world over.
+Though superseded a while back by the superior Nikon Z6 II (opens in new tab), the Z6 (one-half of the first two mirrorless cameras Nikon ever produced), is still one heck of a camera and excels in low light.
+For our money, we think the Z6 is better for astrophotographers than its big brother, the Z7, due to the lower resolution.
+A lower resolution on the same full-frame image sensor means less image noise detracting from the final shot.

 - Read our Nikon Z6 review